BC Lions: Staying in contention (1996–2002)

-The Lions started the 1998 season off on the wrong foot, losing their first three games, before finally beating Saskatchewan in week four.
+The Lions started the 1998 CFL season off on the wrong foot, losing their first three games, before finally beating Saskatchewan in week four.
 The defence held their own, but the offence struggled.
 The low point of the year occurred on August 9, 1998, when the eventual Grey Cup champion Calgary Stampeders came into B.C.
 Place and beat the hometown Leos 55–9.
 With a record of 3–6–0, head coach Adam Rita resigned, and was replaced by Greg Mohns.
 The no-nonsense approach of Mohns seemed to spark the team, as the Lions embarked on a memorable, six-game winning streak (which the team had not done since 1986) heading into the playoffs.
 The Lions, who finished 9–9 on the year, lost in the semi-finals to Edmonton in heartbreaking fashion, but showed promise for the upcoming season.
 Kicker Lui Passaglia won the Dave Dryburgh Memorial Trophy as the top scorer in the West Division.

-Expectations for the Lions were high as the 1999 season began, following the team's promising finish a year earlier, and with the announcement that the Grey Cup game would be played in Vancouver.
-Quality free agents such as slotback Don Blair and cornerback Eric Carter were brought in to add depth to an already impressive lineup, and with the likes of Robert Drummond and Jimmy "The Jet" Cunningham back in form following injury-plagued 1998 seasons, the Lions were primed for a successful season.
+Expectations for the Lions were high as the 1999 CFL season began, following the team's promising finish a year earlier, and with the announcement that the Grey Cup game would be played in Vancouver.
+Quality free agents such as slotback Don Blair and cornerback Eric Carter were brought in to add depth to an already impressive lineup, and with the likes of Robert Drummond and Jimmy "The Jet" Cunningham back in form following injury-plagued 1998 season, the Lions were primed for a successful season.
 The Lions started fast out of the gate, winning their first three games to set a new club record with nine straight regular-season wins.
 The Lions either held sole possession of first place or were tied with Calgary throughout the season.
 The Lions ended the regular season with two straight wins, finishing first in the division with a 13–5 record, the Lions' best record since 1985, and the first divisional championship since 1987. the Lions' dream season came to a premature and heartbreaking end, as the Stamps beat the Lions 26–24 in the Lions' first home playoff game in 12 years.
 The Lions appeared to be driving toward a chance to kick a game-winning field goal in the last minute before Damon Allen fumbled the ball at mid-field, allowing the Stamps to kill off the remaining time.
 The Lions fielded three CFL All-Stars in 1999: slotback Jimmy Cunningham, centre Jamie Taras, and defensive tackle Johnny Scott.
 Linebacker Paul Lacoste was voted the CFL's top rookie, and was also awarded the Jackie Parker Trophy.
 Defensive end Daved Benefield was named the Western Division's top defensive player, while Jamie Taras won the DeMarco-Becket Memorial Trophy as the West's most outstanding offensive lineman, as well as the CFL Player's Association Outstanding Community Service Award.